Tan-Yu/DSF1_Group1_FooTanLoh/README.md

 ## About
 Hi there!
 Welcome to our mini Data Science project for SC1015 (Introduction to Data Science and Artificial Intelligence)!
 In this project, we will be exploring some of the factors that can be used to predict a happiness score.
-Each of the following source codes contains the data cleaning, analyses, visualisations, and model predictions based on the factors that we have selected to investigate.
+Each of the following source codes contains the data cleaning, analyses, visualisations, and model predictions based on these 2 factors that we have selected to investigate.

 1. [CO2 Emissions Per Capita](https://github.com/Jlorj/SC1015_MiniProject/blob/main/HappinessAndInternet.ipynb)
 2. [Internet Users by Percentage](https://github.com/Jlorj/SC1015_MiniProject/blob/main/HappinessandCO2.ipynb)

 ## Problem Statement
+- Happiness in the world is in jeopardy.
 - Based on a selection of factors, are we able to predict a happiness score?

 ## Initial Hypothesis